 Just don’t do it.
 I’m not kidding.
-Despite the rainy weather, Seattlites have a animosity towards umbrellas and jokes about tourists being identifiable by their umbrellas abound.
+Despite the rainy weather, Seattlites have a fierce animosity towards umbrellas.
 On a more practical note, umbrellas just don’t work in Pike Place.
-Pike is so close to the waterfront that winds coming off the Puget Sound make umbrellas almost useless- and when the rain is falling vertically, the crowded sidewalks downtown and at Pike Place means there’s simply not room for an umbrella.
+The market is so close to the waterfront that winds coming off the Puget Sound make umbrellas almost useless.
+Even when rain is actually falling vertically, the crowded sidewalks mean there’s simply not room for umbrellas.

 DO: BRING A RAINCOAT

-90% of the rain in Seattle falls more like mist- so a raincoat will keep you dry and able to freely navigate the market.
+90% of the rain in Seattle falls lightly- like mist.
+A good raincoat will keep you dry and free to navigate the market.

 DON’T: BRING A PURSE

-Seattle has low crime rates, but purse snatching does happen.
+Seattle has a fairly low crime rate, but purse snatching does happen.
 Days at the market can be long, and with a purse on one arm and a shopping bag in the other, it’s hard to have hands free to have the full experience.

-DO: BRING A BACKPACK (With an empty cloth shopping tote inside)
+DO: BRING A BACKPACK (With an empty cloth shopping bag inside)

 DON’T: RENT A CAR

-Finding parking at Pike Place Market is nearly impossible and costs upwards of $10 per hour that you are parked.
+Finding parking at Pike Place Market is nearly impossible and can costs upwards of $20 per hour.
 In fact, with a state of the art light rail train connecting the airport to downtown/Pike Place, and a healthy competition between Lyft and Uber, Seattle is one place to skip bringing a car entirely.
-With so much within walking distance, and NO free parking near the city center, having a rental car can be a much bigger headache than convenience.
+With so much within walking distance, and no free parking near the city center, having a rental car can be a much bigger headache than convenience.

 DO: BRING A PHONE PRELOADED WITH RIDESHARE APPS